jinshuju/field-icons/README.md

 ## Contributing

 Update the svg and run `npm build` to generate a new version.
 Remember to bump up the version.

+Don't introduce other tooling like pnpm or yarn.

 ## License